GDATASoftwareAG/vaas/protocol/Protocol.md

 }
 ```

 There is one special case.
 If the response has the verdict *Unknown*, the client can upload the file for further analysis.
 In that case, the response message contains an URL and a JWT.
-The client has to upload the file to the url and send the JWT as a header.
+The client has to upload the file to the URL and send the JWT as a header.

 The file upload is a simple `HTTP PUT`, with the `Authorization` header set to the JsonWebToken `upload_token` from the verdict response.